 Maintain a written conflict of interest policy which includes a method of disclosure to the federal awarding awardee or pass-through entity (e.g., CDE is the pass-through entity for funds received from US DOE) of any potential conflicts of interest (2 CFR §200.112).

 Take reasonable measures to safeguard all protected personally identifiable information and/or any other information designated sensitive by the Federal awarding awardee, pass-through entity, or the awardee itself (2 CFR §200.303E).

+Notify CDE of other federal grants and/or subawards and amounts that awardee personnel are currently managing or have managed within the last three years.
+Including awards received outside of CDE.

+Notify CDE of any findings or comments from any federal audit or state monitoring.

+Notify CDE of any changes in systems or key personnel from the following areas: accounting, procurement, HR.

 Time and Effort (2 CFR §200.430, 431 and ED Cost Allocation Guide)